noamba/DRX/README_NOAMS_USAGE_INSTRUCTIONS_CHANGES_ANSWERS_AND_FINAL_THOUGHTS.md

 # Running Tests, Code Changes, Answers to In-Code Questions and Final Thoughts

-This PR was created to address the requirements of a hiring process task defined in `README_ORIGINAL_TASK_INSTRUCTIONS.md`. <br>
+Some of the code in this repo was created to address the requirements of a hiring process task defined in `README_ORIGINAL_TASK_INSTRUCTIONS.md`. <br>
 This task involved modifying the existing code to support grouping patient tasks by both patient ID and department, <br>
 answering a few questions in the code, making some optimizations, testing, deployment etc. <br>
 Below are instructions for running the tests, the changes made along with answers to the specific questions in the <br>